 Diocletian’s Palace Sights

-Cathedral of Saint Domnius
+Cathedral of Saint Domnius, Split, Croatia

 A few original columns are all that is left from the original interior.
 There are altars on both sides of the main altar – one is dedicated to St. Domnius and the other to St. Anastasius.

-Bell Tower Split
+Bell Tower Split, Croatia

-The Bell Tower in Split, Croatia can be seen from afar, rising high above the Dicoletian Palace walls.
-The best view of the bell tower is from the Peristle of Diocletian’s Palace.
-However, climbing to the top of the Split, Croatia Bell Tower offers 360-degree panoramic views of the Split Old Town, coastline and nearby islands.
+The Bell Tower in Split, Croatia can be seen from afar, rising high above the Diocletian Palace walls.
+The best view of the bell tower is from the Peristle of Diocletian’s Palace, in the northwest corner of the square.

 Diocletian’s Palace Basement